RXNT/react-jsonschema-form-conditionals/README.md

 ### Replace UI action

-The same convention goes for `require` action
+The same convention goes for `replaceUi` action

 For a single field: